10 of the Best Beginner IT Certifications for Your Career

 The CAPM is an entry-level certification offered by the Project Management Institute (PMI).
 It recognizes proficiency in the fundamental knowledge, processes and terminology associated with effective project management.

 At least 23 hours of project management education

 The 150-question exam covers project management basics and skills needed for an IT project management position.
 Candidates have three hours to complete the proctored test.
 Renewal requires 15 personal development units every three years.

 The CEH certification demonstrates you have the training necessary to search for and identify vulnerabilities in computer systems, an in-demand cybersecurity skill.
 EC-Council, a leading cybersecurity credentialing body, offers it.
 This certification teaches students to replicate potential security attacks, enabling them to better identify, evaluate and mitigate possible vulnerabilities.

 Prerequisites include either:

 At least two years of experience in the information security domain

-Or attend an EC-Council training program
+Or participation in an EC-Council ethical hacking training program

 For the proctored certification exam, you have four hours to complete 125 multiple-choice questions.
-There is a $100 application fee.

 This certification also highlights the technical and managerial skills needed to succeed in this area to develop and maintain information security programs.
 It is often a requirement for positions like security analyst, IT auditor and information security analyst.
 The program covers the following topics: